 What is interesting to note is that no matter what form of testing we want to do, all the steps are the same.
 The real difference is that:

 - What is the intention, or in other words what am I trying to achieve via this test?

 Coming back to our question, why do we never learn to write non-functional test cases with every detailed step there is to it?

-It’s because at their very core, test steps for variations on test types on a certain function are all the same, functional or not.
-It is the intention that makes a difference and may be the method.
+It’s because, at their very core, test steps for variations on test types on a certain function are all the same, functional or not.
+It is the intention that makes a difference and maybe the method.

-We hope that this process of delving deep into this topic have been as much fun to you as it has been presenting it to you all.
+We hope that this process of delving deep into this topic has been as much fun to you as it has been presenting it to you all.
 We would love to hear your feedback and thoughts on this subject.

 About the author: This reader’s question is answered by STH team member Swati S.

 How do you handle non-functional testing in your teams?
 And as always, let us know if you agree or disagree or have anything to add to what we have going on here.